plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 In the ordination ceremony, when we were waiting to stand up and walk in procession to the altar, I told myself, “Let go of all doubts and step into freedom!”
 I knew I had wanted this for so long, to the extent that if I died today, I would be happy.
 I did my best.
 Everything else was beyond my control.
 Now there is no more incessant talking in the back of my head saying “Ohh, but…” It is very relieving.

-{% image "article2024/Done-Daffodil family/Br.Nhat Luong_e2.jpg" %}
+{% image "article2024/Done-Daffodil family/Br.Nhat Luong_e2.jpg", "removeIndentInFollowingElem" %}

 ***Br.
 Nhat Luong*** *(True Refreshing Oneness):* The question of how I ended up in Plum Village is like a box full of surprises.
 Already as a young teenager — 20 years ago — I wanted to ordain.
 I first encountered a Chinese Zen Master from the City of Ten Thousand Buddhas in California.
 I was very impressed reading his books, but I couldn’t get a visa to enter the US.